viswadarshan-024/viswadarshan-portfolio/README.md

 ## 📌 About the Project
 This portfolio is designed to establish a **strong digital presence**, reflecting my technical expertise and creative approach.
 It integrates AI-powered tools to enhance the development process and ensure seamless interaction.

-Building this was more than just assembling code—it was about weaving intelligence into interaction.
+Building this was more than just assembling code it was about weaving intelligence into interaction.
 While I had the vision, the journey was guided by a symphony of AI-powered tools, each adding its own unique touch to the process.

 ## 🎯 Connect with Me
  [**Portfolio**](https://viswadarshan.netlify.app/)